ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 header:
   image: /assets/images/up-arrows.jpg
 ---
-So I don't know about you, but I am tired of writing the same `for` loops over and over.
+So I don't know about you, but I am tired of writing the same ol' `for` loops over and over again.
+Each time I have to write `i=0; i<somethingLong; i++`, I think to myself (or mumble to my monitor), isn't there a better way of doing this?
+Well yes there is!
 ES6 introduces `for...of` and its time for us to level up our loops.

-The goal of this post is to get us using the new `for...of` statement and improve our coding skills.
+The goal of this post is to improve our knowledge base while encouraging us to utilize the new `for...of` statement as we continue advancing our programming skills.
 So let's upgrade from `for` to `forEach` to the new hotness that is `for...of`.

 ### Before we get started
 This article assumes you are familiar with `for` statements and loops in general.
 MDN provides great overviews [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/statements/for) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for_statement).